jxcore/jxcore-cordova/README.md

     console.log("Mobile Connection");
 });
 ```

-Android and iOS file systems behave differently.
-Android OS supports external persistent storage.
-If you want to store
-a persistent information on Android OS, consider using sdcard location.

 #### JS Error Tracking
 If you want to customize JS side errors, visit `JXMobile.java` for Android and `JXMobile.m` for iOS and update `OnError`